-7 Master of Science Program
+7 Transfer to the Master of Science Program

-Students enrolled in the M.S. program and Ph.D. students who leave the Ph.D. program can receive the Master of Science (M.S.) degree after fulfilling the requirements for one of two M.S. degree programs (Plan A or Plan B).
+Ph.D. students who leave the program can receive the Master of Science (M.S.) degree after fulfilling the requirements for one of two M.S. degree programs (Plan A or Plan B).
+The decision to leave the doctoral program usually occurs at one of two time points